Amble

 There are a number of roman sites near Amble including Hadrian's Wall near Hexham, and Chesters Roman Fort.

-There are a number of historic monuments near to Amble including Flodden.
+There are a several good historic monuments in the area around Amble like Flodden.

 Amble History